sonic-net/SONiC/doc/storagemond/storagemond-hld.md

         N/A
     """
 ```
-**Accounting for reboots and uninended powercycles**
+**Accounting for reboots and unintended powercycles**

 The reset of values in `/proc/diskstats` upon device reboot or power cycle presents a challenge for maintaining long-term data integrity.
 To mitigate this challenge, we propose the following design considerations:

-1. Introduction of a bind-mounted directory within the pmon container at `/host/storagemon/` which maps to `/host/pmon/storagemon/` on the host:
+1. Introduction of a bind-mounted directory within the pmon container at `/usr/share/storagemon/` which maps to `/host/pmon/storagemon/` on the host:
-    - This directory hosts a file named `fs-stats-<<DISKNAME>>`, where the latest filesystem Reads/Writes values for that disk are logged by the relevant functions within the `StorageCommon()` class each time they are invoked.
+    - This directory hosts a file named `fsio-rw-stats.json`, where the latest filesystem Reads/Writes values are saved.
-    - Upon invocation, these functions extract the initial fs_reads and fs_writes values from the corresponding file, parse the corresponding FS IO reads and writes from the `/proc/diskstats` file, aggregate these values, update the file, and return the updated values to the caller.
+    - This file would be read by the daemon on initialization after a planned reboot of the system, or in a graceful `stormond` restart scenario.

-2. Implementation of a script, tentatively named `parse-fs-stats.py`, to be invoked by SONiC's reboot utility:
+2. Implementation of a script, tentatively named `parse-fsio-rw-stats.py`, to be invoked by SONiC's reboot utility:
     - This script would live in [sonic-utilities](https://github.com/sonic-net/sonic-utilities/tree/master/scripts) and would be called by the reboot script
-    - This script will be responsible for parsing and storing the most recent FS IO reads and writes from the `/proc/diskstats` file, particularly in planned reboot scenarios.
+    - This script will be responsible for parsing and storing the most recent FS IO reads and writes from the `fs-rw-stats.json` file.
-    - These values would be stored in the `/host/pmon/storagemon/fs-stats-<<DISKNAME>>` file(s).
+    - These values would be stored in the `/host/pmon/storagemon/fsio-rw-stats.json` file(s).

+**Daemon Restart / Reboot / Unintended Powercycle Scenario Behaviors**

+1. **Planned cold, fast and warm reboot scenario**
+    - Just before OS level reboot is called, we save the latest FSIO Reads and Writes from `/proc/diskstats` file to the `fsio-rw-stats.json` file by calling the `parse-fsio-rw-stats.py` script from the corresponding cold/fast/warm-reboot script.
+    - On reboot, the number of reads/writes as parsed from the `fsio-rw-stats.json` file would be greater than the latest value from `/proc/diskstats`.
+In this scenario, we consider the RW values from `fsio-rw-stats.json` as initial values and would add the latest RW values from `/proc/diskstats` file to them each time before writing to the database.

+2. **stormond graceful restart and crash scenario**
+    - A **pidfile** created by stormond upon initialization in the `/var/tmp` directory would help determine if `stormond` crashed or was gracefully shutdown.
+    - In either scenario, since the system did **not** reboot, the filesystem reads/writes would not be reset in the `/proc/diskstats` file.
+    - Therefore, when `stormond` restarts, we simply overwrite the pidlfile with the new PID of the daemon and carry on with normal functionality.

+3. **System unintended powercycle scenario**
+    - In this scenario, reads and writes counts in `/proc/diskstats` file is reset.
+    - Secondly, we would not have had a chance to save the latest RW counts to the `fsio-rw-stats.json` file.
+    - Thirdly, the pidfile would also be cleared and there would truly be no way to tell if this was a planned or unplanned powercycle.
+    - Therefore, this is the only scenario where there exists a possibility of drift between the measured FSIO RW and actual RW.
+This is a concession we are willing to make.

 **Logic for StorageCommon() get_fs_io_reads and get_fs_io_writes functions:**